Nbtguyoriginal/Release-Ledupey/README.md

 To the right of the <> Code button, click on the Download ZIP button.

 Extract the zip file to your desired location.
-Any folder suggested location is Desktop
+Any folder (suggested location is Desktop)

 Navigate to the extracted folder in your terminal/command prompt.
 Or open the folder and type cmd in the bar

-Pip the required resources listed above
+Pip the required resources listed above or use this string (pip install pillow PyGithub openai
+)

 Insert your keys
-Github key goes in the script around line 306
+Github key goes in the script around line 306 says(github-token here)
 Open ai key goes in config.py

-All done now just double click the ledupey.py
+All done now just double click the ledupey.py you should get a loading screen pop-up that can be changed using the other python file thats included

 Usage
 After downloading and setting up the project, open the script in your IDE or Python editor.
 You will need to add your GitHub API key to the appropriate location in the script.
 Additionally, you will need to add your OpenAI key to the config.py file.